-MCC’s Jordan Compact, completed in 2016, installed over 1,100 km (680mi) of water and wastewater pipelines and more than 40,000 household water meters in the Zarqa district.
+MCC’s Jordan Compact, completed in 2016, installed over 1,100 kilometers (680 miles) of water and wastewater pipelines and more than 40,000 household water meters in the Zarqa district.
 MCC worked closely with MCA-Jordan – the local implementing entity – to address shortcomings in Jordanian regulations for health and safety during construction.
 This included maintaining barriers between public and work areas while ensuring pedestrian and vehicle access to homes and buildings.
 The MCA also held public meetings in each neighborhood prior to the start of construction to inform residents about the project and its potential impacts.

 The compact marked the first time such measures were required on a construction project in Jordan.
 These efforts helped turn the compact into a model for future complex, large-scale construction projects, proving that they can be completed on time and within budget, while also maintaining a safe and healthy environment for workers and the local community.

 Close to 98 percent of Malawi’s electricity comes from hydroelectric power plants.
 Poor land-use practices across river basins cause high levels of weed infestation and sediment build-up that has damaged power plant infrastructure, causing outages and requiring costly repairs.
 Sediment and weed build-up can also reduce energy production and impact dam safety.